 Public Citizen's Global Trade Watch blog on globalization and trade

-Buy our new book: The Rise and Fall of Fast Track Trade Authority - Updated and Expanded Edition
+Buy our book: The Rise and Fall of Fast Track Trade Authority - Updated and Expanded Edition

 Corporate Trade Association Marketing Itself as Neutral Party While the WEF promotes itself as a lofty venue for dialogue and debate, in fact its membership is comprised of 1,000 large, mainly U.S., European and Japanese corporations.
 Only companies with annual revenues over $1 billion are invited and as with all trade associations, hefty fees and dues are charged.
 Review of WEF documents show that while the annual forum is touted for its panels and presentations, the real work occurs in a series of shadowy industry sectoral meetings and in private sessions where corporate chieftains can meet with the many heads of state (18 presidents and 9 prime ministers expected in 2002) and other government leaders invited to attend the Forum without the knowledge of the press, public or even parliamentarians.
 Although the membership of the WEF is similar to the International Chamber of Commerce, WEF markets itself to give a patina of legitimacy to what is simply another special interest trade association.